There are currently no results that match your search, please try again.

-She reminds us that it’s not just about the technology and the software tools, but about creating the right processes, having the support system from government and building departments, and authorities having jurisdiction.
+She reminds us that facilitating a successful shift to industrialized construction isn't just about the technology and the software tools, but about creating the right processes, having the support system from government and building departments, and authorities having jurisdiction.

 “By the way,” she says.
 “I started saying industrialized revolution because I truly meant it.
 This is a revolution.
 There used to be days when I felt like I was carrying a heavy backpack full of rocks uphill.
 But now there's an army behind me, a battalion.
 There's like, countries with armies behind us.
 And I think you've probably felt the same way.
 Sometimes it felt pretty lonely out there.
 But you know, it's not lonely anymore.
 That's so good.”